jhpyle/docassemble/_docs/documents.md

 ![recipe template source]({{ site.baseurl }}/img/recipe_template.png){: .maybe-full-width }

-For more information on using [Jinja2] in a .docx template, see the documentation of [`python-docx-template`].
+For more information on using [Jinja2] in .docx templates, see the documentation of [`python-docx-template`].

 ## <a name="template code"></a>Passing values using code